carpentries-incubator/data-science-ai-senior-researchers/_episodes/02-data-science-and-ai.md

 With machine learning humans do not need to bother anymore to try and find and apply rules.
 Instead, the computer finds its own rules.
 You start with a large dataset of known examples of the task we are trying to do.
 In this case, 60,000 examples of handwritten digits, each one the same size.
-With this data set, it is labeled by a human and so every digit is "known".
+With this data set, it is labelled by a human and so every digit is "known".
 This becomes the training data set for the machine.
 When given a new, unknown example, the machine can look through the known examples to find the groups that the new digit most likely fits within.
 There are more complexities than this brief description, but machine learning fundamentally works this way.